Ravenna Park: History

 For many decades of Seattle city history, the Ravenna Park ravine had been ignored by loggers and farmers and still possessed full old-growth timber rising nearly 400 ft.
 Most of the land was owned by mining and real estate magnate William Wirt Beck who, in addition to preserving the ravine's trees for park land, would give Ravenna its name (after Ravenna, Italy) and would plat one of the first subdivisions in the neighborhood in 1890 around the home he built that still stands East of the park at NE 60th Street and 26th Avenue NE.
 The trees remained through the Alaska–Yukon–Pacific Exposition of 1909, at which they were featured exhibitions.
-Public controversy about them declined after their gradual disappearance in suspicious circumstances by 1926.
+Public awareness of the trees declined after their gradual disappearance in suspicious circumstances by 1926.
 Today, none of that size remain anywhere in the world.
+The story of the trees was later told in "The Mystery of Ravenna Park," an investigative 1972 magazine article in the Seattle Post-Intelligencer by William Arnold.

 In 1919, after the death of Theodore Roosevelt, the city renamed the park "Roosevelt Park", but Seattleites petitioned to revert to the original name in 1931.

 In the mid-1960s, the Cowen Park ravine was largely filled using freeway construction spoils.
 The City of Seattle planned to use the ravine for staging a comprehensive stormwater drainage piping project in 1986, galvanizing the neighborhoods of the watershed to protect and restore the park.
 Since 1991, the park has seen major restoration by residents of neighborhoods in collaboration with the City.